arouyan/lakeFS/docs/integrations/dbt.md

 ---
 layout: default
 title: DBT
-description: Maintaining environments with DBT and lakeFS.
+description: Guide to maintaining environments with DBT and lakeFS.
 parent: Integrations
 nav_order: 64
 has_children: false